reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions/02-api-commands/03-tab-completion.md

 If a flag has a fixed number of allowed values, then the `validationSet` option is the perfect fit.
 The options will be presented to the user when they try tab completion when using the flag.

-For example, Cumulocity IoT's operation endpoint supports filtering the type of operations by status, and the states should be one of; `PENDING`, `EXECUTING`, `FAILED` or `SUCCESSFUL`.
+For example, Cumulocity's operation endpoint supports filtering the type of operations by status, and the states should be one of; `PENDING`, `EXECUTING`, `FAILED` or `SUCCESSFUL`.
 So using this knowledge a flag can be added to the `list` command which sets the `status` query parameter, and the users can use tab completion to check which options are available for usage.
 Below shows a snippet of the commands:

 ```yaml
 commands: